 RNSG 2213 - Mental Health Nursing.
 Two hours credit.
 Principles and concepts of mental health, psychopathology, and treatment modalities related to the nursing care of patients and their families.
-Forty-eight lecture hours.
+Fortyeight lecture hours.
 Prerequisites: RNSG 1343, 1412, and 2360.
 Corequisite: RNSG 2130, 2213, and 2363.
 Lab and specialty exam fees.

 RNSG 2331 - Advanced Concepts of Adult Health.
 Three hours credit.
 Application of advanced concepts and skills for the development of the professional nurse's roles with adult patients and families involving multiple body systems.
 Emphasis on advanced knowledge, judgment, skills, and professional values within a legal/ethical framework.
 Forty-eight lecture hours.
 Prerequisites: RNSG 1343, 1412, and 2360.
 Corequisites: RNSG 2130, 2213, and 2363.
-Lab and specialty exam fees.
+Lab fee.